 The Santa Cruz River Heritage Project is an excellent example of how Tucson Water continues to ensure reliable water resources for our community.
-The project adds recycled water to the Santa Cruz River at a point south of downtown near the heart of the city.
-This added water will bring perennial flow to this portion of the river, fostering abundant native vegetation and wildlife along with new recreational and economic opportunities.
+The project adds up to 2.8 million gallons of treated recycled water daily (3,150 acre feet a year) to the Santa Cruz River at a point south of downtown near the heart of the city.
+This added water brings perennial flow to this portion of the river, fostering abundant native vegetation and wildlife along with recreational and economic opportunities.

 For additional information, contact the Public Information and Conservation Office at 520.791.4331 or email@example.com.